Adaferreira/it-support-portifolio/README.md

 ## Goal

-My goal is to start a career in IT Support or Help Desk in Houston, gain real experience, and continue growing in the IT field.
+My goal is to start a career in IT Support in Houston, gain real experience, and continue growing in the IT field.

 ## Status